otto-wagner/github-observer/conf/README.md

 # configurations
 This directory contains the configuration files for the project

+## secret
+The secret configuration for hmac authentication.

 ## ssl
 The SSL configuration in the `common.json` file.
 - `ssl.activate`: Activate SSL (1 = activate, 0 = deactivate).